padrinobook/padrinobook/02-03-user-login-and-registration.md

 - `:address`: The SMTP mail address.
 - `:port`: The port of the mail address.
 - `:user_name`: The name of the SMTP address.
-- `:password`: The password of your SMPT address.
+- `:password`: The password of your SMTP address.
 - `:authentication`: Specify if your mail server requires authentication.
 The default setting is plain meaning that the password is not encrypted. `:login` will send the password [Base64 encoded](https://en.wikipedia.org/wiki/Base64),  [:cram_md5](http://en.wikipedia.org/wiki/CRAM-MD5) is a challenge/response authentication mechanism .
 - `:domain`: This key is set up for [HELO checking](http://en.wikipedia.org/wiki/Anti-spam_techniques#HELO.2FEHLO_checking).